SB-643

 Key Takeaways

-• Establishes a $50 million competitive grant program to fund carbon dioxide removal projects in California through 2035.
+• Establishes a $50 million competitive grant program for carbon dioxide removal projects in California through 2035.

-• Requires funded projects to secure matching private investments and provide direct benefits to local communities.
+• Requires funded projects to secure matching private investments and permanently retire carbon credits.

 • Limits grants to $25 million per project category and $12.5 million per individual project sponsor.

-• Mandates carbon removal projects achieve permanent storage for at least 100 years with third-party verification.
+• Mandates projects demonstrate community benefits and maintain carbon storage for at least 100 years.

 Get Involved